ey92/notes/1101/1101vocab.md

 **running speech/continuous speech** - the usual form of spoken language, with all the words and phrases run together, without pauses in between them

-**articulary description** - description of motion or positioning of parts of the vocal tract that are responsible for the production of a speech sound for an auditory-vocal language
+**articulatory description** - description of motion or positioning of parts of the vocal tract that are responsible for the production of a speech sound for an auditory-vocal language

 **articulation** - the motion or positioning of some part of the vocal tract, often muscular part e.g. tongue or lips, with respect to some other surface of the vocal tract in the production of a speech sound

-**articulary gesture** - a movement of a speech organ in the production of speech e.g. movement of the velum for nasal consonant
+**articulatory gesture** - a movement of a speech organ in the production of speech e.g. movement of the velum for nasal consonant

 **larynx** - aka voice box; cartilage and muscle located at top of trachea, containing vocal cords and glottis

-**vocal tract** - air passage above larynx, including pharyx, oral cavity, nasal cavity
+**vocal tract** - air passage above larynx, including pharynx, oral cavity, nasal cavity

 **subglottal system** - part of respiratory system below larynx